mdn/webextensions-examples/README.md

-WebExtensions are a way to write browser extensions: that is, programs installed inside a web browser that modify the behavior of the browser or of web pages loaded by the browser.
+WebExtensions are a way to write browser extensions: that is, programs installed inside a web browser that modify the behavior of the browser or web pages loaded by the browser.
 WebExtensions are built on a set of cross-browser APIs, so WebExtensions written for Google Chrome, Opera, or Edge will, in most cases, run in Firefox too.

 The "webextensions-examples" repository is a collection of simple, complete, and installable WebExtensions.
-The examples show how to use the WebExtensions APIs, and you can use them as a starting point for your own WebExtensions.
+The examples show how to use the WebExtensions APIs, and you can use them as a starting point for your WebExtensions.

 For an index of all the examples, see the ["Example extensions" page on MDN](https://developer.mozilla.org/Add-ons/WebExtensions/Examples).